ngwakevin/thinkForward/docs/azure-deployment-guide.md

 # Azure Deployment Guide

-This guide explains how to deploy the ThinkForward application to Azure App Service using GitHub Actions.
+This guide explains Option 1 – deploying the prebuilt `.next` output directly to Azure App Service using GitHub Actions or manual ZIP deployment.

 ## Prerequisites